-- (D) No Fire Services Assessment shall be imposed upon a parcel of Government Property whose Building use is wholly exempt from ad valorem taxation as provided by Florida law. - (E) Any shortfall in the expected Fire Services Assessment proceeds due to any exemption from payment of the Fire Services Assessments required by law shall be supplemented by any legally available funds, or combination of such funds, and shall not be paid for by proceeds or funds derived from the Fire Services Assessments. - (F) The estimated Fire Services Assessments established in this beginning October 1, 2024, as provided in Section 8 of this Preliminary Rate Resolution.
+(D) No Fire Services Assessment shall be imposed upon a parcel of Government Property whose Building use is wholly exempt from ad valorem taxation as provided by Florida law.

+(E) Any shortfall in the expected Fire Services Assessment proceeds due to any exemption from payment of the Fire Services Assessments required by law shall be supplemented by any legally available funds, or combination of such funds, and shall not be paid for by proceeds or funds derived from the Fire Services Assessments.

+(F) The estimated Fire Services Assessments established in this Preliminary Rate Resolution shall be the estimated assessment rates applied by the City Manager in the preparation of the preliminary Assessment Roll for the Fiscal Year beginning October 1, 2024, as provided in Section 8 of this Preliminary Rate Resolution.